 Hello one and all, and welcome to your weekly wrestling news catch up article.
-As always I, “Smart” Mark Blake, will find the biggest, strangest, and most interesting stories of the week, round them up, and let you chow down on them like a wrestling smorgasbord!
-So sit back, put your feet up and this week’s Pro Wrestling Post Week In Review for 11/11/18!
+As always I, “Smart” Mark Blake, will find the biggest, strangest, and most interesting stories of the week.
+I then round them up, and let you chow down on them like a wrestling smorgasbord!
+So sit back, put your feet up, and this week’s Pro Wrestling Post Week In Review for 11/11/18!

 NJPW Star Tetsuya Naito Tapped Up By WWE?

-Reports from Japan this week showed that WWE officials offered Tetsuya Naito a deal in June of this year, immediately after the NJPW Dominion show.
+Reports from Japan this week showed that WWE officials offered Tetsuya Naito a deal in June.
+This is immediately after the NJPW Dominion show.

 Tetsuya explained to Tokyo Sports that he declined their offer –

 “There is nothing to think about, at least for me.
 This New Japan ring is already the world’s number one stage.
 The fans know this.
 That’s why I think we should focus on our home crowd before looking international.”

 That strong statement could be aimed at the new management structure in NJPW, who have upset the talent with a huge upheaval behind the scenes and putting the titles on gaijin (Westerners)

 Couple that news with the fact that NJPW is seriously looking to sign WWE talent and 2019 could be a very interesting year.
 Maybe not Monday Night War-style interesting, but interesting all the same.

 WWE Buy WWC Tape Library

 PWInsider stated that the long-mooted deal to by the World Wrestling Council tape library was finalized last month.
 The promotion is owned and operated by WWE Hall Of Famer Carlos Colon and Victor Jovia.